Joint venture, a foreign adventure

 Foreign legal systems

 When you enter into a joint venture abroad, you will have to deal with a foreign legal system and different rules on taxes, for instance.
-So is it a good idea to enter into a joint venture abroad with a Dutch bv (PLC)?
+So is it a good idea to enter into a joint venture abroad with a Dutch bv (private limited company)?
 Dijkstra recommends opting for a local legal form instead of a Dutch one.
 “Your customers are more likely to trust a company with a legal form they know, so establish a local business and use this to enter into a joint venture.
 This approach also helps you prevent difficult legal issues with regard to taxes and the like.”

 Agreement

 You have found an ideal partner, there are opportunities to be seized, and you are raring to go.
-Do not just dive in, but remember to sign a prenup first.
+Do not just dive in, but remember to sign a 'prenuptial agreement' first.
 Sit down together and decide what to lay down in writing in order to prevent nasty surprises further down the road.

 What to lay down in writing